joyizwami/ai-buyer-agent/README.md

 4. Complete the Razorpay test checkout.
 5. Verify the transaction and receipt workflow.

-Razorpay must remain in test mode for local demos.
-Never commit API keys, SMTP passwords, or other secrets.
 # Flipkar Clone MERN stack

 Sijeesh Miziha's Flipkart Clone is done with top-notch features for the entrepreneur startups like Flipkart it has RazorPay Integration and get money from anywhere.
 This Flipkart clone with the best features in mobile, web, and iOS platforms, Completely responsive design using Material UI.